cronhub/cli/README.md

 cronhub configure --api-key=<your-api-key>
 ```
 ## Contribute
-Cronhub CLI is an open source project and accepts contributions.
 If you use Cronhub and want to contribute then feel free to open a new pull request.
-You can find the [source code](https://github.com/cronhub-app/cli) on Github.